Azure/azureml-examples/tutorials/an-introduction/README.md

-# Getting Started
+# An introduction

-description: simple tutorial for getting started with hello world and model training in the cloud
+description: learn the basics